VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      absolute path to all .yaml files in root.
      Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
      Supports an array of values separated by comma or specified via multiple flags.
+  -rule.templates
+     Path or glob pattern to location with go template definitions for rules annotations templating.
+Flag can be specified multiple times.
+     Examples:
+      -rule.templates="/path/to/file".
+Path to a single file with go templates -rule.templates="dir/*.tpl" -rule.templates="/*.tpl".
+Relative path to all .tpl files in "dir" folder, absolute path to all .tpl files in root.
   -rule.configCheckInterval duration
      Interval for checking for changes in '-rule' files.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
 DEPRECATED - see '-configCheckInterval' instead
   -rule.maxResolveDuration duration